linuskmr/clipyarser/README.md

 42
 ```

-Because yield turns `main()` into a generator function, the output 'Hello' is printed immediately, but `name` takes
+Because yield turns `main()` into a *generator function*, the output 'Hello' is printed *immediately*, but `name` takes
 two seconds to print.

 Maybe one could think of another solution: Just add all things to be printed to a list and return this list at the
 end of the function.
-This is bad, because the whole output takes two seconds to print, in particular the 'Hello' line.
+This is bad, because the whole output would take two seconds to print, in particular the 'Hello' line.
 This makes your `clipyarser` not very responsive to the end user.

 Ok.
 But why is just printing a bad idea?
 Testing.